Kotlin/KEEP/notes/value-classes.md

 There is no straightforward way on JVM to have a generic method that produces an efficient array type (`int[]`) for primitives.
 These array types on primitives are not assignment-compatible to arrays of reference types (`Object[]`).

 In order to get an efficient `IntArray`, one has to explicitly use a special function `toIntArray()`.
-These functions are specialized for all thee 8 primitive array types in JVM: `BooleanArray`, `CharArray`, `ByteArray`, `ShortArray`, `IntArray`, `LongArray`, `FloatArray`, `DoubleArray` using a source-code-generator as a part of the standard library build process.
+These functions are specialized for all the 8 primitive array types in JVM: `BooleanArray`, `CharArray`, `ByteArray`, `ShortArray`, `IntArray`, `LongArray`, `FloatArray`, `DoubleArray` using a source-code-generator as a part of the standard library build process.
 Moreover, since these arrays are all mutually incompatible in JVM method signatures, all the extensions for various operations on those arrays have to be generated in 8 copies &mdash; one for each of those arrays, in addition to a generic version that works for any `Array<T>` (the one that inefficiently stores JVM primitive types).

 ### Arrays of inline value classes